NWTlter/NWT_CLM/README.md

 ![**Figure 1**: NWT_CLM workflow overview](./images/Conceptual_diagram.png)

-## Quick start on installing this repo
+## Quick start on installing this repo [most relevent for using python code]
 First fork this repository:

 Then clone your fork: